ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 The driver can be configured with the following options set in the platform
 makefile:

--  ``GICV3_IMPL``: Selects between GIC-500 and GIC-600 variants of GICv3.
+-  ``GICV3_SUPPORT_GIC600``: Add support for the GIC-600 variants of GICv3.
+   Enabling this option will add runtime detection support for the GIC-600, so is safe to select even for a GIC500 implementation.
-   This option can take values GIC500 and GIC600 with default set to GIC500.
+   This option defaults to 0.

 -  ``GICV3_IMPL_GIC600_MULTICHIP``: Selects GIC-600 variant with multichip
    functionality.
 This option defaults to 0